Hvar

 share

-At first glance the island landscape gives the impression of being a virgin wilderness made up of prickly Mediterranean shrubs, boulder-strewn slopes and soaring cypresses.
-Evidence of cultivation past and present are however everywhere, with rows of vines and the silvery-green leaves of olive trees poking up among the maquis.
-Semi-collapsed piles of stones reveal how in centuries past cultivable land was cleared of rock, which was then collected to form spoil-heaps and dry-stone walls that served to divide up plantings of olives or fruit trees.
-The dense network of dry-stone walls, still visible on once-farmed slopes that have since been abandoned to the elements, has been dubbed "stone lace" (kamena čipka) in honour of the intricately patterned mark it has left on the land.
+At first glance, the island landscape gives the impression of a virgin wilderness made up of prickly Mediterranean shrubs, boulder-strewn slopes, and soaring cypresses.
+However, evidence of cultivation past and present are everywhere, with rows of vines and the silvery-green leaves of olive trees poking up among the maquis.
+Semi-collapsed piles of stones reveal how cultivable land was cleared of rock in centuries past, before being collected to form spoil-heaps and dry-stone walls that divided up the fertile land.
+This is Hvar, Croatia’s sunniest island and the poster child for everything that makes Dalmatia so spectacular.

 This site uses cookies.
 By continuing to browse the site, you are agreeing to our use of cookies.
 Find out more here.
 AGREE